miurahr/multivolume/README.rst

 ============================

 - fileno() is not supported and when call it, you will get RuntimeError exception.

-- Extension of volume name is currently 4-digit of decimal number, start from 1, such as '0001', '0002' and so on.
+- THere are several non-implemented functions such as truncate() and writeline() that will raise NotimplementedError

 - ***Caution***: When globbing existent volumes, it glob all files other than 4-digit extensions, it may break your data.

 Contribution
 ============

-You are welcome to contribute the project, as usual on github projects, Pull-Request are welcome.
+You are welcome to contribute the project, as usual on github projects, Pull-Requests are always welcome.

 License
 =======